uscensusbureau/run-sas/README.md

 - Missing values
 - Multiple lengths
 - Not resolved
-- Invalid numeric data

-SAEB NOTE:        Custom flag that will show up in log checker, must be written into program by SAE
+- Invalid numeric data - Custom flag that will show up in log checker, must be written into program

 ### **LOW Items Checked**